 Outback offers coaching sessions for parents.
 These sessions teach them how to best handle family relationships when their child comes home from camp.
 It is difficult for teens to make a meaningful change in their life when everything else stays the same.
 Outback tries to make that transition as easy as possible.

 Parents also receive weekly phone calls from wilderness therapists to update them on their child’s treatment plan progress.
-That way parents can rest know that their son or daughter is being taken care of, as well as progressing in their respective program.
+That way parents can rest knowing that their son or daughter is being taken care of, as well as progressing in their respective program.

 Outback has made a child assessment survey to answer that exact question.